 Why is customer satisfaction key to creating happy customers?
 Well, we talked above about how important building trust with customers is to building a long-term relationship with them.
 And increasing customer satisfaction by 10% increases customer trust by 12%.

 Satisfied customers are often happy customers.
 What your business provides—your products, your customer service, and your brand—should meet or exceed their expectations all the time.
 If customers feel satisfied with what they get from their relationship with your business, they will remain happy and loyal in the long term.

 It’s clear from the evidence - happy customers are vital to the success of your business.
 And customer experience and satisfaction figure strongly into customer happiness.

 But how can your business go about creating happy customers?
 These 5 strategies will help you increase the number of happy customers and reap the benefits.

 1. Ask for their feedback, and really listen.

-One way to get ahead of bad situations is to seek out negative feedback rather than waiting for it to snowball.
+One way to bolster your reputation is to seek out negative feedback rather than waiting for it to snowball.
 Sending customer experience (CX) surveys regularly is a great way to do that.
 CX surveys give unhappy customers a direct channel to voice their issues.
 If your company acknowledges and acts on their feedback in a timely manner, then that sets a precedent.
 Next time something goes wrong, they may turn to you instead of venting about their experience online.

-There are two primary types of CX surveys:
+There are 2 primary types of CX surveys: